Jcabs129/rn-appium-wdio/README.md

 Xcode and Android Studio
 Having both installed allows us to test on the iOS Simulator and Android Emulator.

+Expo signup/ in
+In order to downlaod builds to run on simulator you will need to sign up to expo and follow instrucrtions

 - [Node.js](https://nodejs.org/) >= 18
 - [npm](https://www.npmjs.com/) >= 9
 - [Expo CLI](https://docs.expo.dev/get-started/installation/) (for React Native apps)
 - [EAS CLI/ login](https://docs.expo.dev/tutorial/eas/configure-development-build/#install-eas-cli)
+Expo CLI is a command line tool that helps scaffold React Native projects and provides the easiest way to get started.
+It also has a companion Expo client app that you can install on iOS and Android devices that allows you to preview your apps wirelessly.
+We can install it via yarn:
 - [Appium](https://docs.expo.dev/develop/development-builds/create-a-build/)
 - [webdriverio](https://webdriver.io/)
 - [watchman](https://facebook.github.io/watchman/docs/install)